fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 ![alt text](image-27.png)

-deployment can take a few minutes (*depending on a number of factors, i.e. conection to Azure API, load, and the current air humidity at that time in Kiwirrkurra (:D)*)
+deployment can take a few minutes (*depending on a number of factors, i.e. conection to Azure API, load, and the current air humidity at that time in Kiwirrkurra :laughing:*)

 - check on Azure what is deployed